How to tailor accessible bathrooms for both disabled and non-disabled use

 Thinking ahead when planning a new bathroom also enables its users to live independently for as long as possible.
 It’s also important to note that it doesn’t mean that design and style needs to be compromised.
 When designing the space make a note of where you’d like to install the accessible bathroom accessories, so you don’t have to make any drastic changes in the future.

-Living in an aging population, and not enough people to take a care of the elderly, it’s important more than ever to future proof the home.
+Living in an ageing population, and not enough people to take a care of the elderly, it’s important more than ever to future proof the home.
 There are several ways to do this, for example installing grab bars is a great solution for extra security.
 If you have any spinal or back issues a powered reclining seat, would help support your back to position it in the bath correctly.

 Utilise a variety of light sources